smkent/3d/docs/getting-started/background-and-safety.md

   print bed moves unexpectedly, your fingers or hand could get stuck between the bed and the frame.

+### Materials safety

+* 3D printing process emits VOCs, which can vary by material used and printing temperature.
+The best place for a 3D p rinter to live is in a ventilated space or enclosure.
+(Building an enclosure can be a fun side project!)

 ### General safety

 * Make sure the printer is on a stable surface with enough space for the print